Snickerdoodle Muffins

 Oh – and, does Paul know all about your new entourage of college aged boyfriends?!

-These look wonderful.
-With all that butter and buttermilk…plus the yummy cinammon, these must be super rich and tasty!
+These are wonderful!!
+With all that butter and buttermilk…plus the yummy cinammon, these are super rich and tasty!
 Thanks for sharing.

 If there’s one dessert flavor that I adore, it’s snickerdoodles.
 That cinnamony buttery sugary flavor…oh it resonates in my bones.
 And makes me feel all tingly inside.